espadrine/succinct-cybernetics/misc/cryptography.md

 A regular NIST competition is performed to select a good hash function: the Secure Hash Algorithm (SHA).

-SHA0 and SHA1 are considered broken; some SHA2 constructions have dangerous properties that require the use of the HMAC algorithm for message authentication (but SHA512-256 (ie. SHA512 truncated to 256 bits) does not), and SHA3 is the latest as of 2018 (and does not have the SHA2 issues).
+SHA-0 and SHA-1 are considered broken; some SHA-2 constructions have dangerous properties (vulnerability to *length-extension attacks*) that require the use of the HMAC algorithm for message authentication (but SHA-512/256 (ie. SHA-512 truncated to 256 bits) does not), and SHA-3 is the latest as of 2018 (and does not have the SHA-2 issues).

 Famous non-SHA cryptographic hash functions include BLAKE2, Kangaroo12.